For Effective Medicaid Planning – First Understand Medicaid Law

 How The Rules Work

 DSS reviews any transfer made within 60 months of the Medicaid application to determine if a Transfer Penalty (discussed below) should apply.
-Do not be confused by old rules that once reviewed transfers made within 36 months.

 If an applicant (or his or her spouse) transferred assets more than 60 months before the date of the Medicaid application, the transfer is irrelevant.